Alank99/Rempalago-/Videojuego/GDD_Template.md

 ### **Screens**

 1. Title Screen
-    1. Options
+    1. Play game
-2. Level Select
+    2. General Options
+    3. Exit game
-3. Game
+2. Game
-    1. Inventory
-    2. Assessment / Next Level
+    1. Assessment / Next Level
+    2. Death screen
-4. End Credits
+3. End Credits

 _(example)_

 ### **Controls**

-How will the player interact with the game?
-Will they be able to choose the controls?
-What kind of in-game events are they going to be able to trigger, and how? (e.g. pressing buttons, opening doors, etc.)
+- Movement
+    - Lateral Movement
+        - Using A and D with keyboard, or the left stick for a gamepad
+    - Jumping
+        - Using space with keyboard, or the a button on a gamepad: hold to jump higher.
+    - Dash
+        - Using shift with keyboard, or the x key on a gamepad
+- Weapons
+    - Using Weapons
+        - Left click with keyboard, or tight trigger with a gamepad
+    - Aiming Weapons
+        - Aiming with the mouse in the screen with keyboard, or aiming with right stick with gamepad
+    - Changing Weapons
+        - Right click with keyboard, or left trigger with gamepad

 ### **Mechanics**